Frequently asked questions about studying in North America

 - What type of student accommodation will I stay in?

-When you apply for an undergraduate or ESL program through this website, we arrange your accommodation for you, provide you apply before any published accommodation deadlines.
-Graduate students who need accommodation should arrange it privately or through the university.
+When you apply for an international student pathway through this website, we arrange your accommodation for you, provided you apply before any published accommodation deadlines.
+Master's degree students who need accommodation should arrange it privately or through the university.

 Residence hall accommodation varies, but most are co-educational, meaning that men and women live in the same building, but on separate floors.
 You will probably live in a room on campus shared with one or more other students.
 Your room will be equipped with basic furniture like a bed and mattress, a desk and chair, and some storage space for each student.
 Internet (wireless or Ethernet), telephone, and television connections are normally provided.
 Bathrooms are usually shared with a number of rooms.